Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/search-and-browse.md

 If you have either a basic user account or if you are a regular user without a Service Manager subscription, you can access Search/Browse from the Employee Portal.

 **To access Search/Browse as a basic user:**
- 1. Login to the Employee Portal.
+ 1. Log in to the Employee Portal.
  1. In the top horizontal bar, click **Knowledge**.

     ![Knowledge button in top bar](_books/servicemanager-user-guide/knowledge/images/knowledge-option-top-bar.png)